 The City will pay all fees required by the State for EMT-Basic or EMT-Paramedic certification and re-certification.
-The City will pay the bi-annual EMT-Paramedic recertification fee if the employee in the Fire Captain classification chooses to maintain EMT-Paramedic certification.
+The City will pay the bi-annual EMT-Paramedic re-certification fee if the employee in the Fire Captain or Battalion Chief classification chooses to maintain EMT-Paramedic certification.